Illumina/strelka/docs/userGuide/errorAnalysis.md

     ${STRELKA_INSTALL_PATH}/libexec/DumpSequenceErrorCounts --counts-file ${COUNTS_ANALYSIS_PATH}/results/variants/strelkaErrorCounts.bin

 #### Dumping all counts data for model development
 If you would like to get the complete contents of the file, which could be useful for model development in external software (e.g. numpy or R), you can get a tab-delimited file by running DumpSequenceErrorCounts with the `--extended` argument.
-This will write a headered file to stdout (N.B. output should __definitely__ be redirected to a file) with the following information:
+This will write a headered tab-delimited file to stdout (N.B. output should __definitely__ be redirected to a file) with the following information:

 | Field # | Field name     | Description                                      |
 |--------:|---------------:|:-------------------------------------------------|